 Among other types of accidents that can take place at manufacturing plants and refineries such as chemical spills, these work environments are prone to serious explosion accidents.
 The prolonged lack of proper maintenance and care for equipment is typically the cause.

 Plant and Refinery Fires

 Often in conjunction with explosions, but sometimes isolated instances, plant and refineries can be prone to fire.
 Chemicals, crude oil, and similar materials are highly flammable.
 If not handled properly they could result in a fire.

-If you were injured in one of these accidents, it is time for you to talk with a plant accident lawyer about your legal options.
+If you were injured in one of these accidents, it is time for you to talk with a plant and refinery accident lawyer about your legal options.
 For example, your employer may be found to have acted negligently by not providing adequate training to employees.
 In other cases, those responsible for the maintenance of machines may have been negligent if their neglect of maintenance led to an equipment malfunction.

-You may be unsure of what factor caused your accident and injury, which is exactly why you should seek help from a personal injury attorney at Arnold & Itkin.
+You may be unsure of what factor caused your accident and injury, which is exactly why you should seek help from a plant accident attorney at Arnold & Itkin.
 We have helped hundreds of industrial workers just like you obtain recoveries for their injuries.
 We are proud to fight for the rights of injured victims, and should you become our client, we will do the same for you.